filecoin-project/specs/src/algorithms/post/election_post.md

 Note that surprise PoSt will frequently be used by small miners who do not win blocks, and by miners as they are onboarding power to the network, since they will not be able to win any blocks (they have no power) and hence gain power through ElectionPoSt.

 While it resets a miner’s ElectionWindow, miners earn no reward from submitting SurprisePoSt messages.
-This mechanism does forces a miner to announce their faults and clean up the Power Table accordingly.
+This mechanism does force a miner to announce their faults and clean up the Power Table accordingly.

+# Miner Onboarding

+Storage Power Consensus participants are subject to a {{<sref min_miner_size>}}, meaning miners smaller than `MIN_MINER_SIZE_STOR` of active (or in-deal) storage or whose active storage represents less than `MIN_MINER_SIZE_PERC`% of the network's cannot produce valid electionPoSts.

+However, these miners can still run SurprisePosts and transmit them as messages to be added on-chain.
+Accordingly, new miners are expected to be onboarded through SurprisePoSts.
+Once they reach the requisite size, they will be able to submit new blocks with ElectionPoSts as well.